Updated September 2009

 Or any other slow ftp issue.

-It is just slow CONNECTINg, it's probably DNS (see Telnet/FTP is very slow to connect.
+It is just slow CONNECTING and not slow after that, it's probably DNS (see Telnet/FTP is very slow to connect).

 If performance is bad during the actual transfer, it is a packet issue somewhere - look for losses and errors (netstat, llistat) and check negotiation, retransmission and so on.

 At FTP slow xfer SCO OpenServer 5.06? it was noted that 3c905A and B cards had NWAY negotiation difficulties.
 That same post suggested using traceroute to make sure that packets aren't going half way around the world to get next door.